2i2c-org/zero-to-bootcamp/_sources/tech/index.md

 1. __read/write storage for multiple user.__

    By using NFS, you can configure access to storage with both read and write access from multiple locations.

 1. __To reduce overprovisioning storage.__

    By using NFS, you can let users share the provided space more efficiently.
 Instead of paying for a fixed amount of GB for each user, you can pay for the total storage needed by all users.

 To use NFS storage, you need a NFS server and storage that this NFS server controls.
-Cloud providers provide managed NFS servers, such as [Google Filestore](), but you can also install your own NFS server, such as [NFS Ganesha](https://github.com/nfs-ganesha/nfs-ganesha/wiki) suggestably using [this project](https://github.com/kubernetes-sigs/nfs-ganesha-server-and-external-provisioner/pull/14/files) in a Kubernetes cluster.
+Cloud providers provide managed NFS servers, such as [Google Filestore](https://cloud.google.com/filestore), but you can also install your own NFS server, such as [NFS Ganesha](https://github.com/nfs-ganesha/nfs-ganesha/wiki), into your Kubernetes cluster using a Helm chart.
+A Helm chart to do this job is at the time of writing being migrated from [here](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner) to [here](https://github.com/kubernetes-sigs/nfs-ganesha-server-and-external-provisioner/).

 ### Network Address Translation (NAT)
 Network Address Translation (NAT) allows mapping of IP addresses and ports to other IP addresses and ports.
 This can be needed or useful for various reasons.